What is happening when people experience anxiety?

 It develops through a combination of ongoing stress, life experiences, and patterns that the nervous system has learned over time.

-What begins as a response to something real can become a pattern that repeats─sometimes long after the original situation has passed.
+What begins as a response to something real can become a pattern that repeats─sometimes long after the original situation has passed, such as with panic attacks and social anxiety.

 What changes through therapy

-Through therapy, people often begin to notice suble but meaningful changes:
+Through therapy, people often begin to notice subtle but meaningful changes:

 Integrative therapy Approach